umbraco/UmbracoCMSDocs/README.md

 ### Report issues and ask questions

-Did you find an issues with one of the articles or tutorials in this repository?
+Did you find an issueswith one of the articles or tutorials in this repository?

 Please let us know by [creating an issue on the Issue Tracker](https://github.com/umbraco/UmbracoCMSDocs/issues) and reference the article/tutorial in question.

 You are also more than welcome to use the Issue Tracker for any questions or comments you might have about the repository and the articles in it.

-If you have any questions about Umbraco on .NET Core and progress of the project, please use contact@umbraco.com instead.
+If you have any questions about Umbraco on .NET Core and the progress of the project, please use contact@umbraco.com instead.

 ## Status on Umbraco on .NET Core